GuideSalesforceL2ATroubleshooting

 Trace the evidence chain, mark manual_hold to freeze the row, fix the root signal, and re-evaluate.
 No hidden score to argue with — every decision code names its own cause.

-Published April 18, 2026 • Gremlin Salesforce L2A is currently in private beta
+Published April 18, 2026 • Discovery-first L2A is currently in private beta

 Short answer